 - Form to fill out about a property

 2. Robust Search

-Search for properties that are near to schools
+- Search for properties that are near schools

 It is very important that the information is presented in a very convenient user-friendly manner.